nxskok/pasias/docs/03-data-summaries.md

 This deliberately untidies the final answer to make it nicer to look at.
 (The lines before that create a numeric quantile, so that it sorts into the right order, and then get rid of the original quantile percents.
-Investigate what happens if you do a similar `spread` without doing that.)
+Investigate what happens if you do a similar `pivot_wider` without doing that.)